keninmuchui/akan-name-generator/README.md

 ## Known Bugs

-Incase you encounter any bugs, contact me through my email link rel="stylesheet" href="keninmuchui@gmail.com"

-## Contributing Changes
+No known bugs

 ## Support and Contact Details

-You can contact me through my email: keninmuchui@gmail.com
+You can contact me through my email: keninmuchui@gmail.com or <("https://github.com/keninmuchui)>

 ## License